shufflrr/userguide/src/presentations-best-practices.md

 2. Limit the use of grouped objects, particularly grouped animations. <br><br>For non-animated objects, use a screenshot to make an image of the grouped objects, or, get them just how you want them and then ungroup them.
 For animations, create a video of the animations and embed it instead of the group.

-3. Use screenshots to create and embed flat objects instead of uploading presentations that use PowerPoint features like:
+3. Use screenshots to create and embed plain images instead of uploading presentations that use PowerPoint features like:
 	- Gradients
 	- Shadows
 	- Reduced opacity
 	- SmartArt

 4. To edit complex features, download the presentation and upload it again WITH THE SAME NAME.
 PowerPoint is the premier content editing system; Shufflrr is the premier presentation management system.
 Uploading with the same name maintains Shufflrr's features such as [parent-child relationships](ppresentations-slide-inheritance.md).

+5. Using unsupported file formats will break the editing feature.
+You can use these presentations but will not be able to edit them in Shufflrr.